sartu01/dhkalign/docs/PRIVACY.md

 At DHK Align, **privacy is not a feature, it's our foundation**.
 We built this service specifically for users who value their privacy above convenience.

+> **Note:** When you use DHK Align from certain regions, your requests may be processed on an edge server (such as a Cloudflare Worker) for speed and availability.
+Edge processing follows the same privacy guarantees: transliteration content is not stored, only minimal, short-lived metadata (e.g., rate-limit counters) may be cached briefly at the edge for performance and abuse prevention.
+No content or identifiers are persisted in edge storage.

 ### Privacy-First Principles

 1. **Free‑first local processing**: Core transliteration runs in your browser.
-Free requests may call the private backend for availability/rate‑limit checks; content is not stored.
+Free-tier users' text is processed locally whenever possible.
+Free requests may call the private backend or edge for availability/rate‑limit checks, but transliteration content is never stored or persisted.
 2. **Minimal Collection**: We only collect what's absolutely necessary
 3. **User Control**: You decide what to share with us
 4. **Full Transparency**: Our code is open source and auditable
 5. **No Surveillance**: We don't track or profile users
 6. **No Data Sales**: We'll never sell your data to anyone
 7. **Right to Forget**: Full delete-on-demand capability
+8. **Short-lived edge cache**: Any edge cache (for rate-limiting or availability) is short-lived and contains no transliteration content or user identifiers.

 ## 📊 Information We Collect

 ### What We DON'T Collect (By Default)

-- ❌ **Translation content**: Your text never leaves your device
+- ❌ **Transliteration content**: Your text never leaves your device (for free users; pro users also protected—see below)
-- ❌ **Device identifiers**: No fingerprinting
+- ❌ **Persistent device identifiers**: No fingerprinting, no unique device IDs stored
 - ❌ **Browser details**: No user agent logging
 - ❌ **Location data**: No geolocation tracking
 - ❌ **Third-party cookies**: No advertising trackers